• facebook

 • Incompatible Video Media Player

-• Reacquire the video file from the original source, deleting the current one if necessary.
-Consider switching web browsers for the download.
+• Download the video file from the original website after deleting the existing one.
+You can try switching the web browser to download the video file.

-• Reboot your system and attempt to play the affected video file again.
+• Reboot your system once and try running the affected video file again

-• For high-quality video files (including HD and 4K), try playing them at a higher resolution.
+• For high-quality video files (HD & 4K), try playing the video files at a higher resolution

-• Update your media player and device drivers to their latest versions.
+• Try to update your media player and device drivers.

-• Keep your antivirus software up to date and perform a comprehensive system scan to address any potential bugs.
+• Update your antivirus and perform a full system scan for bug fixing.

-The majority of users typically utilize standard video media players such as VLC Media Player and Windows Media Player.
-These conventional media players offer the flexibility to adjust settings for resolving audio-video synchronization issues within video files.
+Most of the users play their videos on standard video media players – the VLC Media Player and Windows Media Player.
+One can modify the settings of these standard media players to fix the audio-video sync in video files.

 1. Start your VLC Media Player and open the video file.